A band of Korea brothers bids farewell in a Cold War zone

 "BETTER THAN CHINESE WORKERS"

-South Korean firms paid $130 a month for each worker to a North Korean state agency which then redistributed part of the cash in local currency and vouchers accepted at state-run stores.
+South Korean firms paid $130 (84.7 pounds) a month for each worker to a North Korean state agency which then redistributed part of the cash in local currency and vouchers accepted at state-run stores.

 A single North Korean worker at Kaesong was responsible for the livelihoods of three others, a South Korean government official said on condition of anonymity due to the tensions.